 Every person is or will be “disabled” at one point in life.
 Some people have permanent disabilities–ones that may change in severity, but are always present.
 Some people have temporary disabilities– for example a sports injury that is expected to heal completely.
 Some people have situational disabilities — for instance they cannot hear a lecture […]

 To celebrate the completion of the online textbook, der | die | das, the McGraw Center for Teaching and Learning will host an informal discussion on May 16th.
 The panel will feature der | die | das author, Professor Jamie Rankin, Director of the Princeton Center for Language Study and Senior Lecturer, German; McGraw’s Senior […]

 Good preparation gets good results.
 Midterm week starts on Monday.

-On January 4th, The Chronicle of Higher Education published an opinion piece written by 15 undergraduates, all writing seminar students from the University of Illinois, Urbana-Champaign.
-In The Chronicle’s update the next day, the post, called A Lecture from the Lectured, with the catchy hook: “We’re tired of sitting silently in the dark, listening to […]
+On January 4th, 2016, The Chronicle of Higher Education published an opinion piece written by 15 undergraduates, all of them writing-seminar students at the University of Illinois, Urbana-Champaign.
+The next day, The Chronicle’s republished this piece, A Lecture from the Lectured, with the catchy hook: “We’re tired of sitting silently in the dark, listening to […]

 There’s a new interest on campus in assessments that allow quick return of grades to students, accompanied by detailed analytics that can help define curricular goals.
 The ScantronScore uses the same bubble sheets you may have used on an assessment or survey sometime in your career; the newer machines now allow detailed reports on class […]